A Reissner-Nordstr\"om$+\Lambda$ black hole in the Friedman-Robertson-Walker universe: Introduction:

 Ever since their advent black holes have been studied in a great detail.
 However, almost all previous studies have focused either on isolated or binary black holes.
 But in reality black holes are neither isolated nor only in binaries.
 They are actually embedded in the background of expanding universe.
 Therefore, we must study black holes in non-flat backgrounds in order to understand the black holes in real universe.

+The main motivation to study ($2+1$)-dimensional spacetimes admitting black hole solutions is that the $d=3$ cases have now attracted more attention and interest as compared to other ($d\geq4$) spacetimes with special mass and charge dependence.
+The solution of the Einstein field equations in ($2+1$)-d exhibit many characteristics of the ($3+1$)-d black hole.
+Moreover the structure of ($2+1$)-d black hole is simple enough to derive a number of exact computations, particularly in the quantum realm and string theory, which are not possible in ($3+1$) dimensions.
+Such study may also give us a way to unify gravity and quantum theory.
+We know that the entropy of a black hole is proportional to its surface area, which is also consistent with a ($2+1$)-d black hole.
+We are further interested to derive the equation of motion for geodesics in vicinity of spacetime of a ($2+1$)-dimensional charged black hole.

+It is well known also that at the core or center of a black hole, according to general relativity, is a gravitational singularity, which is indeed a one-dimensional point.
+Its huge mass is located in an infinitesimal small space, where density as well as gravity is infinite and space-time curves infinitely.
+Hence, the notion of an actual physical singularity appears quite unlikely, and possibly points to general relativity being rather incomplete.

-The work on (2+1)-d gravity theory has seen a great increase after the discovery that (2+1)-d general relativity possesses a black hole solution [Banados et al., 1992].
-Their work has brought (2+1)-d general relativity into the level of complexity of (3+1)-d general relativity.
-It has motivated us to work on (2+1)-d black hole including the cosmological constant inside it.
+The work on ($2+1$)-d gravity theories has seen a great increase after the discovery that ($2+1$)-d general relativity possesses a black hole solution [Banados et al., 1992 \cite{f}].
+It is the first example in this regard.
+The authors have observed that the fascinating properties of classical and especially quantum black hole, have long made it desirable to work on a lower-dimensional analog which could exhibit the key features and avert the unnecessary complications.
+It has been observed that such analog does exist in standard ($2+1$)-d Einstein-Maxwell theory with a negative cosmological constant.
+This has further motivated us to work on ($2+1$)-d black hole including the cosmological constant inside it.

+Later on, Einstein-Maxwell \cite{i} and Einstein-Maxwell-dilaton \cite{j} extensions were also found.
+The authors studied black hole solutions which include all special characteristics that are observed in ($3+1$) or higher dimensional black holes like horizon(s), black hole thermodynamics as well as Hawking radiation.